atomjump/loop-server/README.md

 chmod 777 /images/im
 ```

-4. Copy SET_AS_htaccess to .htaccess and replace atomjump.com with your domain
+4. Copy /SET_AS_htaccess to /.htaccess and replace atomjump.com with your domain in this file.

 5. Customer defined themes must be on a secure server if the server is on ssl.